 Life After Rietveld and Sandberg: How can we stretch the limits of art institutions?

-The session of Life After Rietveld and Sandberg on Thursday 24 April is hosted by Aram Lee (tutor VAV-Moving image) and Sonia Kazovsky (alum Rietveld, lead Art and Governance platform Rietveld/Sandberg and coordinator Jewellery - Linking Bodies).
+The session of Life After Rietveld and Sandberg on Thursday 24 April was hosted by Aram Lee (tutor VAV-Moving image) and Sonia Kazovsky (alum Rietveld, lead Art and Governance platform Rietveld/Sandberg and coordinator Jewellery - Linking Bodies).
+Watch the recording of this session below.

-This last session will examine different modes of working inside and outside of art institutions.
-The speakers will reflect on the potential position of the cultural worker and on finding a balance with institutional structures as well as creating collectively run, inclusive spaces for learning and working together outside of the institution.
+This last session examined different modes of working inside and outside of art institutions.
+The speakers reflected on the potential position of the cultural worker and on finding a balance with institutional structures as well as creating collectively run, inclusive spaces for learning and working together outside of the institution.

-Various models of collaborative self-organization will be presented, like the Dead Darlings collective by Jessie Yingying Gong and No Other Option by Gersande Schellinx, both alums of the Gerrit Rietveld Academie, or the collaboration of the Jewellery Linking–Bodies department with Sugar House Studios and Stichting Vitaal Segbroek.
+Various models of collaborative self-organization were presented, like the Dead Darlings collective by Jessie Yingying Gong and No Other Option by Gersande Schellinx, both alums of the Gerrit Rietveld Academie, or the collaboration of the Jewellery Linking–Bodies department with Sugar House Studios and Stichting Vitaal Segbroek.

 Aram Lee